stattlab/atomistic-scale-simulations/statmech-thermo/transport-coefficients.md

 ## Correlation Functions for Dynamical Response

 This section continues the discussion of the calculation of properties, in particular the calculation of dynamical properties and the response to perturbation.
-For static properties it would probably be more convenient to do Monte Carlo methods since they are more robust.
+For static properties it would probably be more convenient to use Monte Carlo methods since they are more robust.
 Dynamics is the reason that we do MD.

 ### Linear-Response Functions